Alluxio/alluxio/docs/Running-Tachyon-on-EC2-Mesos.md

 The nodes set up are named to `TachyonMaster`, `TachyonWorker1`, `TachyonWorker2` and so on.

-To ssh into a node, run
+To ssh into a node, run:

 ```bash
 $ vagrant ssh <node name>
 ```

-For example, you can ssh into `TachyonMaster` with
+For example, you can ssh into `TachyonMaster` with:

 ```bash
 $ vagrant ssh TachyonMaster
 ```

-All software are installed under root directory, e.g. Tachyon is installed in /tachyon, Hadoop is installed in /hadoop, Mesos is installed in /mesos.
+All software are installed under root directory, e.g. Tachyon is installed in `/tachyon`, Hadoop is installed in `/hadoop`, Mesos is installed in `/mesos`.

-You can run some tests against Tachyon to check its health:
+You can run tests against Tachyon to check its health:

 ```bash
 $ /tachyon/bin/tachyon runTests
 ```

-After the tests all pass, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
+After the tests finish, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
 Click `Browse File System` in the navigation bar, and you should see the files written to Tachyon by the above tests.

 # Destroy the cluster

-Under `deploy/vagrant` directory, you can run
+Under `deploy/vagrant` directory, you can run:

 ```bash
 $ ./destroy